Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 The composite document list across major consulates:

-4. Visa application fee.
-For US citizens, $45 USD at MOFA Los Angeles and New York consulates; fees vary by nationality and are revised semi-annually
+- Visa application fee.
+For US citizens, $45 USD at MOFA Los Angeles and New York consulates; fees vary by nationality and are revised periodically based on exchange rates

-8. Private medical insurance certificate meeting the ₩100M coverage and repatriation requirements
+- Private medical insurance certificate meeting the ₩100M coverage and home-country evacuation (본국후송) requirements

-9. For self-employed applicants: overseas business registration documents proving your company is registered outside Korea
+- For self-employed applicants, where required by your consulate: overseas business registration documents proving your company is registered outside Korea

-10. For accompanying family: marriage certificate (spouse) and birth certificates (children), with notarized English or Korean translation
+- For accompanying family: marriage certificate (spouse) and birth certificates (unmarried children under 18), with notarized English or Korean translation

 Consulate variance: The Singapore embassy retains passports during processing and issues a digital grant notice rather than a physical visa sticker.
 The Los Angeles and New York consulates require in-person appointments booked via consul.mofa.go.kr.
-The Seattle MOFA page has been reported as listing a "70,000 EUR" insurance threshold (different from the ₩100M figure used elsewhere), which we could not verify directly; if you are applying through Seattle, check the live consulate page for the current threshold language.
+The Seattle MOFA page lists a "70,000 EUR" insurance threshold, which is different in form from the ₩100M figure used by Los Angeles, New York, Canada, and the Korea Immigration Service.
+70,000 EUR is roughly ₩100M at typical exchange rates, so the substance is the same, but if you are applying through Seattle and your policy is denominated in won, provide an EUR equivalent on the certificate.

 The insurance requirement (where most applications fail)

-The F-1-D requires private health insurance with at least ₩100,000,000 (approximately $76,000 USD) in coverage for medical treatment AND repatriation of remains, valid for the full duration of your planned stay.
+MOFA consulate pages require private health insurance with at least ₩100,000,000 (approximately $76,000 USD) in coverage for hospital treatment and evacuation to your home country (본국후송), valid for the full duration of your planned stay.

-The repatriation requirement is the part that rejects most applications.
-Standard annual travel insurance, corporate health plans, and many international health products use language like "emergency medical evacuation" but do not explicitly cover the transport of remains.
-Korean consulates have been strict on this wording: a policy that says "medical evacuation to home country" without "repatriation of remains" can be rejected even when the underlying coverage is sufficient.
+The home-country evacuation wording is the part that rejects most applications.
+Standard annual travel insurance, corporate health plans, and many international health products use language like "emergency medical evacuation" but do not explicitly cover transport back to your home country.
+The Korean phrase 본국후송 is genuinely ambiguous between evacuation of a living patient and repatriation of remains, and Korean immigration officers interpret it in practice to include the latter.
+Practitioners report that a policy that says only "medical evacuation" without "return to home country" can be rejected even when the underlying coverage is sufficient.
+Consulates have not published a verbatim wording list.

 Two operational rules to keep yourself safe:

-1. Read your policy certificate line by line and confirm it uses the words "repatriation" or "return of remains to home country" alongside its medical evacuation coverage.
+- Read your policy certificate line by line and confirm it covers transport back to your home country (return of remains, or "본국후송") alongside its medical evacuation coverage, with an amount stated.

-2. If the wording is ambiguous, contact your insurer and ask for a certificate that explicitly includes repatriation coverage with an amount.
+- If the wording is ambiguous, contact your insurer and ask for a certificate that explicitly includes home-country transport coverage with an amount.
 Most insurers will issue an amended or expanded certificate for visa purposes if asked.

 For specific plan recommendations, including which nomad-insurance products publish the repatriation language and amounts that satisfy F-1-D consular review, see our companion guide on private health insurance in Korea.
 That guide includes our pick for F-1-D applicants alongside honest alternatives and what to verify before purchase.